© ultrafx / Shutterstock.com

 The Ryzen 5600X was first released on November 5th, 2020.
 It comes with an enticing six cores and 12 threads and a solid three-level cache threshold.
 At a price of $299 before tax, this processor is not one you want to miss out on if you’re in the market for a reliable and impressive processor without breaking the bank.

-- The AMD Wraith Stealth cooler is included for efficient temperature management.
+• The AMD Wraith Stealth cooler is included

-- It supports DDR4 memory, with a max boost of 4.6 GHz and 35 MB of cache.
-It's also unlocked for overclocking and can handle DDR-3200.
+• Supports DDR4 memory, with a max boost of 4.6 GHz and 35 MB of cache

 Different Models